bug-or-feature/pysystemtrade/README.md

 ## Support

 This is an open source project, maintained one busy developer in his spare time.
+Same rules apply [as for upstream](https://github.com/robcarver17/pysystemtrade#a-note-on-support).
 It is probably not suitable for people who are not prepared to read docs, delve into code, and go deep down rabbit holes.
 Report a bug or feature [here](https://github.com/bug-or-feature/pysystemtrade-fsb/issues).
 But please read [the docs](https://pysystemtrade-fsb.bugorfeature.net/docs/) first

 ## Additional dependencies